-Ms Cynthia Weinstein, the owner and practice manager of CDC Clinics, located in Armadale, Victoria, pleaded guilty in the Melbourne Magistrates’ Court to a charge of recklessly holding herself out as a registered medical practitioner between 8 November 2014 and 22 October 2015, under section 116(1)(c) of the Health Practitioner Regulation National Law, as in force in each state and territory (the National Law).
-Ms Weinstein’s company, CDC Clinics Pty Ltd, pleaded guilty to a charge of holding Ms Weinstein out as a registered medical practitioner in respect of 22 October 2015, under section 116(2)(c) of the National Law.
+The defendant, the owner and practice manager of a clinic, in Armadale, Victoria, pleaded guilty in the Melbourne Magistrates’ Court to a charge of recklessly holding herself out as a registered medical practitioner between 8 November 2014 and 22 October 2015, under section 116(1)(c) of the Health Practitioner Regulation National Law, as in force in each state and territory (the National Law).
+Her company pleaded guilty to a charge of holding the defendant out as a registered medical practitioner in respect of 22 October 2015, under section 116(2)(c) of the National Law.

-The magistrate found the charges against Ms Weinstein and her company to be proven.
-The Court adjourned the proceeding for a period of two and a half years and released Ms Weinstein on the basis that she provide an undertaking to be of good behaviour for the duration of the adjournment.
-Ms Weinstein was also ordered to pay a fine of $10,000 and prosecution costs of $35,000.
+The magistrate found the charges against the defendant and her company to be proven.
+The Court adjourned the proceeding for a period of two and a half years and released the defendant on the basis that she provided an undertaking to be of good behaviour for the duration of the adjournment.
+She was also ordered to pay a fine of $10,000 and prosecution costs of $35,000.

-The magistrate sentenced Ms Weinstein without a conviction.
-Since surrendering her registration in 2010, Ms Weinstein has retrained as a lawyer and is seeking to be admitted to the legal profession.
+The magistrate sentenced her without a conviction.
+Since surrendering her registration in 2010,the defendant has retrained as a lawyer and is seeking to be admitted to the legal profession.
 The magistrate decided a conviction may have a negative impact on her chances of success.

-The magistrate found that the monetary penalty imposed on Ms Weinstein was significant, that requiring Ms Weinstein to give an undertaking to be of good behaviour would protect the public and address issues of both general and specific deterrence.
+The magistrate found that the monetary penalty imposed on the defendant was significant, that requiring her to give an undertaking to be of good behaviour would protect the public and address issues of both general and specific deterrence.